 - Real love says, “My life is better with you around, but I will respect your wishes if you choose to leave.”

 - “If I can’t have you, no one else will.”
-This is an obvious threat that could be taken different ways.
+This is an obvious threat that could be taken in different ways.
 One means that harm will come to the person leaving or it means that harm will come to the new person in the relationship.
 Either way, it is intimidating, hostile, and aggressive.

 - Real love says, “I would never want to stand in the way of your happiness, even if that means you are with someone else.”

 - “If you don’t do this, I’m going to leave.”
 The threat of abandonment, especially to those who have been deserted in the past, is highly abusive.
-Often, the issue at hand is not major like getting treatment for an addiction.
+Often, the issue at hand is not major like getting treatment for addiction.
 But rather minor like not embarrassing the narcissist in front of others.

 - Real love says, “This is a boundary for me, I ask that you respect mine as I respect yours.”